 New Obligation Outcomes to be Delivered Expenditure The Water Governance Act 2006 Introduction of 'on-the-spot' fines for infringement of Permanent Water Savings Rules, Drought Response Plans and water restriction by-laws.
 Full cost implications uncertain at this stage but may require resourcing of role with training \$5,000 and specific vehicle \$33,000.
 Requirement for the Corporation to take into account principles of sustainable management.
 Unknown at this stage.
 May require elements of carbon trading.
 Establish the Corporation as a statutory corporation and improve governance arrangements.
 Changes to signage, marketing and advertising.
 Statement of Obligations Water Supply Demand Strategy Strategy to be delivered March 2007 and every five years afterwards. \$100,000 Application of Sustainable Management Principles Unknown at this stage.
 Costs not known at this stage.
 Conserving and Recycling Water Audits of top 10 non residential water users.
-Water meters staff labour consumption. \$2,000 for each audit excluding any special metering requirements

-New Obligation Outcomes to be Delivered Expenditure Research & Knowledge Research allocation to VicWater Corporation to conduct research to benefit all Authorities.
+Water meters staff labour consumption. \$2,000 for each audit excluding any special metering requirements Research & Knowledge Research allocation to VicWater Corporation to conduct research to benefit all Authorities.
 Trial of electronic meter readers.
 Installation/software trial for difficult access areas and estimated read areas where history makes installation difficult. \$25,000 Sustainability Responding to climate change.
 Maintaining and restoring natural assets.
 Using resources more efficiently and managing everyday environment impacts - must include these programs in the Water Plan.
 Costs uncertain at this time.
-River Health Corporation required to manage impact on any waterways, wetlands and aquifers, to minimise the environment of impacts on, and risk to, the aquatic ecosystem. \$5000 Public Administration Act 2004 Amendments Human Resource requests for increased reporting, training and reporting to ensure compliance. \$6000 initial cost then maintenance cost of \$2000 p.a.
+River Health Corporation required to identify and manage the impact on any waterways, wetlands and aquifers, and risk to, aquatic ecosystems as a result of its operations. \$5000 as an initial cost and will have links to the Sustainability heading.
+Public Administration Act 2004 Amendments Human Resource requests for increased reporting, training and reporting to ensure compliance. \$6000 initial cost then maintenance cost of \$2000 p.a.
 Victorian Charters of Human Rights and Responsibilities Act Additional training requirements Initial \$3000